 By implementing solutions that help employees be effective no matter where they are.

-Give employees modern, intelligent tools that make it easy for them to work how and when it’s convenient for them, starting with centralized access to everything they need to know and do, from communications and notifications to tasks and information from core systems.
+Give employees modern, digital tools that make it easy for them to work how and when it’s convenient for them.
+This should start with centralizing access to the most important things they need to know and do, from communications and notifications to tasks and information from core systems.
 The ideal employee experience platform will deliver:

 Information is the currency of effective remote work.
 The more organizations can provide employees with targeted, contextual communications and updates, the more connected and engaged their workforce will feel.